akeemlh/temp_website/_pages/cv.md

 Employment
 ======
+* Sep 2023 to Present: Software Developer @ PPCL
+  * New job - I will fill in this section in time

-* Jan 2023 to Present: Module Demonstrator @ Queen Mary University of London
+* Jan 2023 to May 2023: Module Demonstrator @ Queen Mary University of London
   * Modules Demonstrated:
     * SPA4601 - Professional Skills for Scientists
     * SPA5131 - Practical Techniques for Data Science